supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

         - All Enounters - This displays all Encounters where the Schedule Type is 'Single Encounter' or 'Encounter Occurrence'.
         - Upcoming Encounters - This displays all Encounters where the Start Date/Time is in the future and the Schedule Type is 'Single Encounter' or 'Encounter Occurrence'.

 - The last tab is the Calendar tab.
 This displays the Patients calendar with the Encounter Services scheduled for them.
+To read more about Calendars, [click here.](Calendar.md)

 --Patient availability--